StanJulia/Stan.jl/docs/src/WALKTHROUGH2.md

 part6_1s = read_samples(m6_1s; output_format=:particles)
 ```

+Walkthrough.jl is available as a script in the `examples` directory.

 Many more examples are provided in the 3 Example subdirectories.
 In the test directory a similar set of examples is included that do not depend on MCMCChains.jl.